Introduction to Judaism: Religion, History, Ethics

 Professor/Instructor

 Leora Faye BatnitzkyA critical examination of the relation between the concepts of "religion" and "law" as they figure in the development of Jewish and Christian law, as well as in contemporary legal theory.
 Particular attention to the ways in which, historically, theological debates play out in contemporary secular legal arguments about the value underlying law.
-One three-hour seminar.
+Two 90-minute classes.

 Texts and Images of the Holocaust